Evaluating Language Models for Generating and Judging Programming Feedback: Related Work

-The recent emergence of powerful language models has led to researchers exploring their capabilities for programming feedback~\cite{balse2023investigating,liffiton2023codehelp,hellas2023exploring,kiesler2023exploring,pankiewicz2023large,leinonen2023using,phung2023generating,phung2023generative,prather2023robots} and, in general, the observations on the quality or utility of feedback has evolved with the introduction of better language models~\cite{hellas2023exploring}.
+The recent emergence of powerful language models has led to researchers exploring their capabilities for programming feedback ~\cite{balse2023investigating,liffiton2023codehelp,hellas2023exploring,kiesler2023exploring,pankiewicz2023large,leinonen2023using,phung2023generating,edwards2024opportunities} and, in general, the observations on the quality or utility of feedback has evolved with the introduction of better language models~\cite{hellas2023exploring}.
 As an example, GPT-3 had high variability in the quality of feedback, at times generating incorrect and inconsistent feedback~\cite{balse2023investigating}, while GPT-3.5 would often provide meaningful feedback and find issues in code, but also often hallucinate issues that were not present in the code~\cite{hellas2023exploring}.
-Language models are also better at detecting some types of errors than others~\cite{hellas2023exploring,kiesler2023exploring}, being useful especially for providing feedback on syntax or compilation errors~\cite{kiesler2023exploring,leinonen2023using,phung2023generating}.
+Language models are also better at detecting some types of errors than others~\cite{hellas2023exploring,kiesler2023exploring}, being useful, especially for providing feedback on syntax or compilation errors~\cite{kiesler2023exploring,leinonen2023using,phung2023generating}.
 Despite the advances, even the state-of-the-art models like GPT-4 are still not on par with humans when generating feedback for programming exercises~\cite{phung2023generative}.
-At the same time, there are increasing amounts of evidence from the use of language model -powered feedback systems and chatbots in programming~\cite{liffiton2023codehelp,hicke2023aita,hellas2024experiences,wang2024large}, which can further aid students, at least when the technologies of the courses are such that they have had sufficient exposure prior to the knowledge cutoff point of the used language models~\cite{hellas2024experiences}.
+At the same time, there are increasing amounts of evidence that language model-powered feedback systems and chatbots in programming~\cite{liffiton2023codehelp,hicke2023aita,hellas2024experiences,wang2024large} can aid students, at least when the programming languages or used frameworks are not brand new~\cite{hellas2024experiences}.